anthonykasza/crypto-terms/README.md

 Sharding - the horizontal scaling mechanism proposed for Ethereum 2.0, spitting the blockchain into multiple instances of the blockchain (or database) where each version has its own version of the chain

 Rollup - do some transactions off-chain, then push a summary of the transactions on-chain.
 This helps scale the number of transactions per second of a network.

+hashcash - a proof-of-work system used to limit email spam and denial-of-service attacks.
+A textual encoding of a hashcash stamp is added to the header of an email to prove the sender has expended a modest amount of CPU time calculating the stamp prior to sending the email.
+The receiver can, at negligible computational cost, verify that the stamp is valid.

+find a nonce that, when concat'd with the message (message can be the current block and the hash of the previous block) and hashed satisfies some target - like the first 10 characters of the hash are all "0". bitcoin includes as algorithm that makes the target more/less difficult depending on how much time pasted since the previous solution.

+chain fork - a parent block has 2 valid child branches. the longest chain (fork with the most proven work) wins

+reorg - a less-work chain fork is discarded given a more-work chain fork

+unspent transaction output (UTXO) - the amount of digital currency that remains after a cryptocurrency transaction. bitcoin uses UTXO, ethereum does not. bitcoins in a transaction are spent in their entirety then destroyed, and new bitcoins are created (as change) this prevents double spending.
+UTXO makes BTC non-fungible.
+nodes maintain the UTXO set to determine double spends.

+lock time - at what point in time a transaction becomes valid. a lock time of zero means a transaction can be included in the blockchain immediately.

+coinbase - (not the company) the first transaction in a new block. the coinbase transaction has 1 input and it doesn't point to anything. the outputs of the transaction awards a scriptPubKey (usually the miner's) with a BTC reward (12.5 at the time of writing).

+btc transaction fees - they are implicit. the difference between the input and output is the fee a miner is rewarded for producing a block that contains the transaction. miners are incentivized to include transactions with highest fees.

+bitcoin script interpreter (BSI) - an execution environment for a stack-based programming language for locking and unlocking transactions. compare with the EVM which has different set of opcodes and is more general purpose. all nodes run the BSI.

+gossip network - a peer-to-peer communication mechanism in which nodes periodically exchange state information about themselves and other nodes they know about

+initial block download (IBD) - requests existing blocks from peers, matches transaction list to merkle root in header, and process each transaction in order.

+chainstate - all the state of a blockchain. certain queries are not easily computed because of how a blockchain is structured. block hashes can be queried, transaction IDs cannot be (the whole data struct would need to be traversed to locate a single transaction). an idea for a new products/services is a new index for blockchain data, such as an address-based index

 ### distributed systems